terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 quite a bit of heavy lifting, and we want to minimize the amount of time they take so Javascript can have all of the fun.

-I want to build a tool for profiling fragment shaders, potentially a Chrome extension.
+We want to build a tool for profiling fragment shaders, potentially a Chrome extension.
 This would run on a webpage, access the GLSL programs running on it, and profile the fragment shader(s) over different pixels.